alifaken/fusionx-credit-score/README.md

 ## 🔥 Core Features

 ### 1. 💡 Alternative Data Scoring
 Traditional models penalize "thin-file" applicants.
-FusionX rewards responsible financial behavior by tracking everyday, non-bank data—like **consistent utility and rent payments**.
+FusionX rewards responsible financial behavior by tracking everyday, non-bank data like **consistent utility and rent payments**.

 ### 2. 🤖 Explainable AI (XAI)
 No more "Black Box" rejections.
 Our algorithm provides complete transparency, generating color-coded **Reason Cards** that explain exactly *why* a score changed and offers actionable advice on how the user can improve their financial health.